-Supervisor: Prof. Jordan Bear
+Supervisor: Jordan Bear

+Emily Doucet is a PhD candidate in the Graduate Department of Art at the University of Toronto.
 Emily received a BA Honors in the History of Art from the University of Winnipeg (2012), and an MA in the History of Art (Distinction) from University College London (2013).
 Her MA dissertation, “Machines Heavier Than Air: Nadar, Photography and the Objects of Technology,” won the Association of Art Historians Dissertation prize.
 Her doctoral research is funded by the Ontario Graduate Scholarship (2014) and the SSHRC Doctoral Fellowship (2015-2019).
 Emily also writes regularly on contemporary art for a number of publications, including C Magazine and Border Crossings.

 Areas of Academic Interest

-- History and theory of photography; science and technology studies; media archaeology; Utopian studies
+- History of science and technology

-- MA (Distinction) (2013) University College London
+- MA (Distinction) History of Art, University College London

 - BA (Hons) History of Art, University of Winnipeg